How to Manage Pests

 Assail is the only insecticide effective against adult scales in spring before petal fall.
 However, it is fairly broad-spectrum and at this time of year only suppresses the females.
 Thus, it should not be used unless there is a severe problem that cannot wait until a summer treatment.

-Most foliar treatments are applied during August-September because at that time of year the female scales have died, the nymphs are small and located on the outside leaves of the tree, and temperatures are warm, which makes the insecticides more effective.
-Because citricola scale are very sensitive to organophosphates and carbamates, rates lower than those recommended for armored scale can be effective.
+Most foliar treatments are applied during late July-September because at that time of year the female scales have died, the nymphs are small and located on the outside leaves of the tree, and temperatures are warm, which makes the insecticides more effective.
+Monitor eggs under the adult females during June and July and apply the insecticide after hatch is completed.

-Recently, some populations of citricola scale have been determined to have resistance to the organophosphate chlorpyrifos (cross-resistance to methidathion and carbaryl is likely a problem as well).
+About 40% of populations of citricola scale in the San Joaquin Valley have been determined to have resistance to the organophosphate chlorpyrifos (cross-resistance to methidathion, malathion, and carbaryl is likely a problem as well).
 These populations are not controlled by low rates of chlorpyrifos and high rates only suppress the population for one year.
 In these situations, avoid using organophosphate and carbamate insecticides.
 The insect growth regulator buprofezin (Applaud) is fairly selective (toxic only to vedalia beetles) and will suppress citricola scale during the season that it is applied.
-The neonicotinoids imidacloprid (Admire, Nuprid) and acetamiprid (Assail) are fairly broad-spectrum and will suppress citricola scale for one year.
-Admire and Nuprid are applied systemically in spring and the best use of Assail is in fall (September-October) after natural enemies have completed their activities.
+The foliar neonicotinoids thiamethoxam (Acatara) and acetamiprid (Assail) are fairly broad-spectrum and will suppress citricola scale for one year.
+Foliar neonicotinoids are more effective against citricola scale than systemic neonicotinoids.
 Citricola scale populations grow more rapidly and survive the summer better when the San Joaquin Valley experiences a cool, wet spring.
-When these conditions occur, the higher rates and earlier applications (August) are more effective.
+When these conditions occur, the higher rates, careful spray coverage of the tree, and properly timed applications (late July to early August, when eggs have completely hatched and the nymphs are small) are most effective.

 UC IPM Pest Management Guidelines: Citrus